bradymholt/koa-vuejs-template/README.md

 - Run dotnet watch run which will build the app (if changed), watch for changes and start the web server on http://localhost:5000
 - Run Webpack dev middleware with HMR

-### `npm run migrate`
+### `npm run migration:create [name]`

-After making changes to Entity Framework models in `api/Models/`, run this command to generate and run a migration on the database.
-A timestamp will be used for the migration name.
+Creates a new migration file in api/db/migrations/.
+Migrations will be run each time the app starts (controlled with api/config/default.yml:autoMigrationsRun)

 ### `npm test`

-This will run the xUnit tests in api.test/ and the Vue.js tests in client-web.test/.
+This will run the tests.

 ### `npm run provision:production`